andydevs/jekyll-theme-peaceful-gates/usage.md

 Layouts
 ----------------------------------------------------------------------------

-For now, 'page' and 'post', are exactly the same.
-This will be changed in the future, but mostly in terms of metadata.
+Layouts include 'page', 'post', 'centered', and 'post-index'.

+'page' and 'post' are mostly the same, except 'post' wraps content in an `article` tag and is used for main post.

 Simple Design provides the 'post-index' layout to display an index of posts layed out.
 This is used in the index page of this site.

+'centered' is for content that is positioned in the center of the screen.
+This is used by the [404 Page](/bogus)

 Variables
 ----------------------------------------------------------------------------